-Public Access Торіс Action Item: Equitable Access Policy: Identify and pursue congressional action and/or administrative regulation to clearly define eligibility terms, including underserved, under-resourced, and disadvantaged.
+Public Access Topic Action Item: Green Infrastructure Funding: Research and evaluate federal funding opportunities to increase and expand green infrastructure in rural and open space areas and to assist with operational reductions in carbon footprints.
+This includes funding provided by the 2022 Inflation Reduction Act and the 2021 Infrastructure Investment and Jobs Act.
+Equitable Access Policy: Identify and pursue congressional action and/or administrative regulation to clearly define eligibility terms, including underserved, under-resourced, and disadvantaged.
 This also includes opportunities to establish definitions that recognize fundamental regional differences across the U.S. Funding: Research and evaluate federal funding opportunities to increase and expand parks access to underserved, under resourced, and disadvantaged communities.
-Multi-modal Access Improvements to Parks and Open Spaces Policy: Identify and pursue congressional action and/or administrative regulation to increase multi-modal access to District lands.
+This includes equitable access for individuals with disabilities and promotes whole-access to parks, trails and open space.
+Multimodal Access Improvements to Parks and Open Spaces Policy: Identify and pursue congressional action and/or administrative regulation to increase multimodal access to District lands.
 Support legislation to promote urban connections to open space and recreation opportunities.
-Engage with congressional staff to place importance on open space access and the need for accessibility in the Bay Area.
-Funding : Research and evaluate funding opportunities to increase access and connections to bring visitors to the District, including expansion of multi-modal transportation options.
+Engage with congressional staff to place importance on open space access and the need for improved accessibility in the Bay Area.
+Funding: Research and evaluate funding opportunities to increase access and connections to bring visitors to the District, including expansion of multimodal transportation options.
 Natural Surface Recreation Trails Policy: Support federal legislation and regulation to promote natural surface recreation trails.
 Engage with congressional and administrative staff to emphasize the importance of natural surface recreation trails.
-Funding: Research and evaluate funding opportunities to develop and argument regreational trails. and expand recreational trails.
+Funding: Research and evaluate funding opportunities to develop and expand recreational trails.